Lock-in amplifier: Signal measurement in noisy environments

 Signal recovery takes advantage of the fact that noise is often spread over a much wider range of frequencies than the signal.
 In the simplest case of white noise, even if the root mean square of noise is 10^{3} times as large as the signal to be recovered, if the bandwidth of the measurement instrument can be reduced by a factor much greater than 10^{6} around the signal frequency, then the equipment can be relatively insensitive to the noise.
-In a typical 100 MHz bandwidth (e.g. an oscilloscope), a bandpass filter with width much narrower than 100 Hz would accomplish this.
+In a typical 100 MHz bandwidth (e.g. an oscilloscope), a bandpass filter with width much narrower than 100 MHz would accomplish this.
 The averaging time of the lock-in amplifier determines the bandwidth and allows very narrow filters, less than 1 Hz if needed.
 However, this comes at the price of a slow response to changes in the signal.

 In summary, even when noise and signal are indistinguishable in the time domain, if the signal has a definite frequency band and there is no large noise peak within that band, then the noise and signal can be separated sufficiently in the frequency domain.

 If the signal is either slowly varying or otherwise constant (essentially a DC signal), then 1/f noise typically overwhelms the signal.
 It may then be necessary to use external means to modulate the signal.
 For example, when detecting a small light signal against a bright background, the signal can be modulated either by a chopper wheel, acousto-optical modulator, photoelastic modulator at a large enough frequency so that 1/f noise drops off significantly, and the lock-in amplifier is referenced to the operating frequency of the modulator.
 In the case of an atomic-force microscope, to achieve nanometer and piconewton resolution, the cantilever position is modulated at a high frequency, to which the lock-in amplifier is again referenced.

 When the lock-in technique is applied, care must be taken to calibrate the signal, because lock-in amplifiers generally detect only the root-mean-square signal of the operating frequency.
 For a sinusoidal modulation, this would introduce a factor of $\sqrt{2}$ between the lock-in amplifier output and the peak amplitude of the signal, and a different factor for non-sinusoidal modulation.

 In the case of nonlinear systems, higher harmonics of the modulation frequency appear.
 A simple example is the light of a conventional light bulb being modulated at twice the line frequency.
 Some lock-in amplifiers also allow separate measurements of these higher harmonics.

 Furthermore, the response width (effective bandwidth) of detected signal depends on the amplitude of the modulation.
 Generally, linewidth/modulation function has a monotonically increasing, non-linear behavior.